COVID Act Now (CAN)

 Smoothing

-No additional smoothing is done to avoid double-smoothing, since the data pulled from CAN / CDC is already smoothed with a 7-day-average.
+No additional smoothing is done to avoid double-smoothing, since the CAN data is already smoothed with a 7-day-average.

 Limitations

-Estimates for geographical levels beyond counties may be inaccurate due to how aggregations are done on smoothed values instead of the raw values.
+Estimates for geographical levels beyond counties may be inaccurate because our aggregations are performed on smoothed values instead of the raw values.
 Ideally we would aggregate raw values then smooth, but the raw values are not accessible in this case.

-The positivity rate here should not be interpreted as the population positivity rate as the testing performed are typically not randomly sampled, especially for early data with lower testing volumes.
+The reported test positivity rate should not be interpreted as the population positivity rate as the testing performed are typically not randomly sampled, especially for early data with lower testing volumes.

 A few counties, most notably in California, are also not covered by this data source.